Skip advert

 Toyota

-Toyota might be known the world over for its innovations in hybrid technology, but the Japanese marque also has five electric cars in its line-up now, three of which are eligible for the £1,500 ECG.
+Toyota might be known the world over for its innovations in hybrid technology, but the Japanese marque also has five electric cars in its line-up now, two of which are eligible for the £1,500 ECG.

 Vauxhall